Chapter 10:

 A few minutes before the game start

-Lyon made an impactful entrance to his throne booth at the center-top of the stadium, which resided above all the benches.
 A magical screen image of the pitch was erected before him, so he could watch the game play with the best view at all times.

-He waved off their homage and eased onto the plush gold-red klinē-sofa and was fed grapes by attractive women in stylish make-up of pink and red, jewelled headdresses, pink silk veils and slim-fitting long silver-pink chiffon and satin gowns.
+Attractive women in stylish make-up of pink and red, jewelled headdresses, pink silk veils and slim-fitting long silver-pink chiffon and satin gowns, fed him grapes.

-But Lyon knew his paternal mother well to detect her cunning probe into the matter.
-Of course, she would do her utmost to garnish details for his father.
-She may have been declared his adopted mother supporter, but it was only a ruse to keep one of the Demon King's loyal spies next to him.
+Valerr may have been declared his adopted mother supporter, but it was only a ruse to keep one of the Demon King's loyal spies next to him.
 After all, she was still a concubine.
 And at an early age, Lyon knew not to trust the woman.
-It took all of his will not to openly despise her.
-While she was in his father's pocket she was just as useful to him.
+It took all his will not to openly show his contempt.
+While she was in his father's pocket she was a useful tool.

 "A wizard landed on my lap after an eon.
 It would be a dishonor not to show for this once-in-a-lifetime occasion."

 The woman sighed pensively as she sipped wine from a gold chalice.
 "Tis true.
-Many years have passed since the last time we had a wizard.
+Many solar-turns have passed since the last time we had a wizard.
 I can't help but wonder if this omen is a blessing or a curse for our continent."

 "What do you think of this alien?"
 Lyon cordially asked and gestured for Genie to take a seat.

-"He is mundane.
-Yet, a bit of an oddity."
+"He is mundane and an oddity."

-Lyon's face remained expressionless, but his words showed interest toward the fact.
+Lyon remained impassive, but his words showed interest toward the fact.
+"Oddity?
+In what way?"

 "This is an Earthun who fell into our world from another.
 Any normal creature would go crazy.
 Yet, he remains sound of mind and seems to accept our world as a truth, making it easier for him to adapt."